 Nevada Recovery Dashboard: Tracking the latest economic data

-Through the beginning months of the pandemic, hundreds of thousands of Nevadans lost their jobs and the state’s most vital industries lost millions of dollars in revenue.
-High COVID-19 caseloads forced many businesses to scale back or shut down, as social-distancing guidelines and capacity limits remained in place.
+Pandemic-related shutdowns in March 2020 put hundreds of thousands of Nevadans out of work overnight, and the state’s leading industries lost millions of dollars in revenue.
+Even when businesses started to reopen a few months later, high COVID-19 caseloads forced many businesses to scale back or close, as health and safety mandates remained in place.

 Please direct all feedback and suggestions on this page to [email protected].